Handsome styling; competitive pricing; a lot of available technology; versatile cargo area; hybrid model

 |Basic||3 Years/36,000 Miles|

 |Roadside Assistance||3 Years/36,000 Miles|

-Used Subaru Outback -- A used 2010 -- 2016 Subaru Outback provides a larger rear seat, standard AWD and a choice between a 4- or 6-cylinder engine.
+Used Subaru Outback -- A used 2010-2016 Subaru Outback provides a larger rear seat, standard all-wheel drive and a choice between a 4- or 6-cylinder engine.
 Later models also offer Subaru's EyeSight collision-mitigation system.